Fire Extinguishers - Classes, Types and Use

 This would be considered a low hazard because small amounts of flammable liquids are being used.
 The recommendation is to use a 5 B Extinguisher with 30” Spacing for this level of risk.

 • Flammable Liquids used in garages, workshops or support service areas.

 This would be considered a moderate hazard because flammable liquids are more prevalent than in a low hazard area.
-The recommendation is to use a 10 B Fire Extinguisher with 30’ Spacing or a 20 B Extinguisher with 50’ Spacing.
+The recommendation is to use a 10 B Extinguisher with 30’ Spacing or a 20 B Extinguisher with 50’ Spacing.

 • Flammable Liquids used for storage, production, woodwork finishing, vehicle repair, aircraft and boat servicing or where painting, dipping and coating are done with flammable liquids.